Anna Vissi discography

-This page includes the discography of Cypriot pop singer Anna Vissi.
+The following is the discography of Cypriot singer Anna Vissi.

 From 1995 to 2015, Vissi received 38 platinum certifications in Greece and has become one of the country's best-selling female artist.
 Her album Kravgi still remains the best-selling albums of the 2000s (decade), and one of the best-selling of all time, while two others Travma and Antidoto are among the best-selling.
 She also had some success in the United States, reaching number one on the U.S. Billboard Hot Dance Club Play Chart with "Call Me".
-Anna Vissi is the best-selling Greek album artist, with her albums exceeding 10 million sales.
+Anna Vissi is the best-selling Greek album artist, with her albums exceeding 3 million sales.